Visitors to Canada Insurance Defined

 Emergency Return, Burial Benefits, and Return of Remains

-Most visitors to Canada insurance plans include emergency returns to home country, repatriation of remains, cremation and/or burial at destination.
+Most visitors to Canada insurance plans include emergency returns to the home country, repatriation of remains, cremation, and/or burial at the destination.

 For a full list of coverage with our partner provider, please download the policy wordings:

 Do I Qualify for a Visitor to Canada Insurance?

 Individuals who may not be eligible for a visitor to Canada insurance if they fall into specific categories such as :

 - A person diagnosed with a terminal illness

 - A person with Acquired Immune Deficiency Syndrome (AIDS)